movingelectrons/bash/README.md

 #Introduction
-This is my bash, git alias, vim, and etc settings.
+This is my bash, git alias, vim, and etc settings, as well as a few select scripts I have found very helpful in automating some tasks.

-Last used on ubuntu 17.
+Last used on ubuntu 16.x

 install using './install.sh'